 Walking Through History

-When you walk those streets now, you’re stepping on materials that crossed the Atlantic centuries ago, repurposed into something lasting.
+When you walk those streets now, you’re stepping on materials that crossed the Atlantic more than a century ago, repurposed into something lasting.

 It’s easy to miss if you’re focused on the colorful buildings or ocean views.
 But under your feet is one of the most quietly fascinating pieces of the city’s story – shaped by chemistry, commerce, and time.